dachcom-digital/pimcore-toolbox/docs/11_ElementsOverview.md

 We can't provide any out-of-the-box solution for changing the iframe height dynamically (cross-domain policy), so you need to take care about that by yourself.
 Possible Solutions to mastering dynamic iFrame heights:

-- Define a iFrame height for every breakpoint in your stylesheet.
+- Define an iFrame height for every breakpoint in your stylesheet.
 - Use the plugin events (see iframe javascript extension) and connect it with a plugin like the [iframe-resizer](https://github.com/davidjbradshaw/iframe-resizer).

 ## Image
-Create a image field.
+Create an image field.

 ### Available Options